yoid2000/simple-word-match/README.md

 On my linux machine, the repo is at `/opt/simple-word-match`

-There is a service file at: `sudo vim /etc/systemd/system/simple-word-match.service`
+There is a service file at: `sudo vim /etc/systemd/system/simple-word-match.service`.
+(also at `...simple-word-match2.service`)

 To reload systemd to apply the new service, start the service, and enable it to run on boot: